-What counts as an ‘invasion,’ or as ‘lethal aid’?
+What counts as an ‘invasion’ or as ‘lethal aid’?
 Here’s what some terms from the Russia-Ukraine crisis really mean.

-“I wouldn’t say that’s a fully-fledged invasion, but Russian troops are on Ukrainian soil,” said Josep Borrell, the European Union’s foreign policy chief, told reporters.
+“I wouldn’t say that [it’s] a fully fledged invasion, but Russian troops are on Ukrainian soil,” Josep Borrell, the European Union’s foreign policy chief, told reporters.

 “There’s no such thing as a minor, middle or major invasion.
 Invasion is an invasion,” Ukrainian Foreign Minister Dmytro Kuleba said at a news conference in Washington on Tuesday.

 The White House initially wrestled with whether Putin’s actions constituted an invasion.
-But in a speech on Tuesday, Biden was explicit: Russia’s moves on eastern breakaway regions marked “the beginning of a Russian invasion of Ukraine.”
+But in a speech Tuesday, Biden was explicit: Russia’s moves on eastern breakaway regions marked “the beginning of a Russian invasion of Ukraine.”

 Canadian Prime Minister Justin Trudeau called it a “further invasion,” in reference to Russia’s previous annexation of Crimea in 2014 and support for separatists in eastern Ukraine.